Human Papillomavirus (HPV) Infection

 • Sometimes colposcopy, anoscopy, or both

 Genital warts are usually diagnosed with gross visual inspection.
 Their appearance usually differentiates them from condyloma lata of secondary syphilis (which are flat-topped) and from carcinomas.
-However, serologic tests for syphilis (STS) should be done initially and after 3 months.
+However, serologic tests for syphilis should be performed initially and after 3 months.
 Biopsies of atypical, bleeding, ulcerated, or persistent warts may be necessary to exclude carcinoma.

 Diagnosis references